-1 Intergovernmental Panel on Climate Change, Climate Change 2007 Synthesis Report
+&lt;sup>1 Intergovernmental Panel on Climate Change, Climate Change 2007 Synthesis Report

-These designations are assigned due to soil characteristics and a location that is favored by warm moist air from the nearby ocean and
+These designations are assigned due to soil characteristics and a

 Preservation of farmland in the County is important to the maintenance and growth of local food production, the economic well being of local farmers, and maintenance of green space.
 Much of the land suitable for agriculture has been committed to development.
 The remaining farmland is concentrated on St. Helena Island, northern Port Royal Island and north of the Whale Branch River.
 Efforts to preserve remaining farmland should be focused on these areas.